jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

     PLAT=fvp \
     all fip

-Sample TF-A build command line for a FEAT_SEL2 enabled system where the SPMC is located at S-EL2:
+Sample TF-A build command line when FEAT_SEL2 architecture extension is implemented and the SPMC is located at S-EL2:
 .. code:: shell

     make \